ShawnBeasleyOTRS/doc-itsm/content/itsm-configuration-management/admin/administration/general-catalog.rst

    A class for network types, that can be selected in :doc:`../../agent/cmdb` when adding or editing configuration items of type network.

 ITSM::ConfigItem::Software::LicenceType
-   A class for software licence types, that can be selected in :doc:`../../agent/cmdb` when adding or editing configuration items of type software.
+   A class for software license types, that can be selected in :doc:`../../agent/cmdb` when adding or editing configuration items of type software.

 ITSM::ConfigItem::Software::Type
    A class for software types, that can be selected in :doc:`../../agent/cmdb` when adding or editing configuration items of type software.